-Poland to open borders with the Baltic states next week: Lithuanian PM
+Poland to open borders with Baltic states next week, Lithuania says

 Lithuania, Latvia and Estonia each allow entry into their common travel area from most EU countries, singling out those where infection rates are deemed low enough to mitigate any risk of rekindling outbreaks that have slowed across the Baltics.

 Travellers from other countries are told to self-isolate for 14 days.
-Travel from countries where infection rates are high, such as Sweden and Britain, remains banned.
+Travel from countries where infection rates are high, such as Britain, remains banned.

+In response to an emailed request for comment, Poland’s interior ministry said that, as previously announced, controls on the borders with Lithuania, Germany, the Czech Republic and Slovakia had been extended until June 12 and that it would issue a statement about any further developments.

-Reporting By Andrius Sytas; editing by Niklas Pollard
+Reporting By Andrius Sytas, additional reporting by Alan Charlish; editing by Niklas Pollard and Nick Macfie